intel/llvm/sycl/doc/design/CompilerAndRuntimeDesign.md

-The [experimental kernel fusion extension](../extensions/experimental/sycl_ext_codeplay_kernel_fusion.asciidoc) also supports the CUDA backend.
-However, as neither CUBIN nor PTX are a suitable input format for the [kernel fusion JIT compiler](KernelFusionJIT.md), a suitable IR has to be added as an additional device binary.
+The [experimental kernel fusion extension](../extensions/experimental/sycl_ext_codeplay_kernel_fusion.asciidoc) also supports the CUDA and HIP backends.
+However, as the CUBIN, PTX and AMD assembly are not suitable input formats for the [kernel fusion JIT compiler](KernelFusionJIT.md), a suitable IR has to be added as an additional device binary.

-Therefore, in case kernel fusion should be performed for the CUDA backend, the user needs to specify the additional flag `-fsycl-embed-ir` during compilation, to add LLVM IR as an additional device binary.
-When the flag `-fsycl-embed-ir` is specified, the LLVM IR produced by Clang for the CUDA backend device compilation is added to the fat binary file.
-To this end, the resulting file-table from `sycl-post-link` is additionally passed to the `clang-offload-wrapper`, creating a wrapper object with target `llvm_nvptx64`.
+Therefore, in case kernel fusion should be performed for the CUDA or HIP backends, the user needs to specify the additional flag `-fsycl-embed-ir` during compilation, to add LLVM IR as an additional device binary.
+When the flag `-fsycl-embed-ir` is specified, the LLVM IR produced by Clang for the CUDA/HIP backend device compilation is added to the fat binary file.
+To this end, the resulting file-table from `sycl-post-link` is additionally passed to the `clang-offload-wrapper`, creating a wrapper object with target `llvm_nvptx64` for the CUDA backend and `llvm_amdgcn` for the HIP backend.

 This device binary in LLVM IR format can be retrieved by the SYCL runtime and used by the kernel fusion JIT compiler.
-The resulting fused kernel is compiled to PTX assembly by the kernel fusion JIT compiler at runtime.
+For the CUDA backend, the resulting fused kernel is compiled to PTX assembly by the kernel fusion JIT compiler at runtime.
+For the HIP backend, the resulting fused kernel is compiled to an AMDGCN binary by the kernel fusion JIT compiler at runtime, however this output requires finalization by `lld`.
+Rather than adding another dependancy to the fusion jit, a `Requires finalization` property is added the binary.
+The hip plugin will then use the Compiler Object Manager library (`comgr`, part of the hip package) in order to finalize it into a loadable format.

-Note that the device binary in LLVM IR does not replace the device binary in CUBIN/PTX format, but is embed in addition to it.
+Note that the device binary in LLVM IR does not replace the device binary in target format, but is embed in addition to it.

 ### Integration with SPIR-V format